JPLDN/Games-Programming-Week-2/Tutorial4_HealthSystem.md

 ![image](https://github.com/user-attachments/assets/c1b25812-6827-41b8-ba66-a16d67ce6bec)

-11. Next, on the Health Bar object, add a "Slider" Component
+11. Next, on the Health Bar object, add a "Slider" Component, then click and drag the Fill Object and place it in the "Fill Rect" section of the Slider component.